 For people with diabetes, unusually strange, vivid, or nightmarish dreams are worth paying attention to.
 These intense dreams can be a symptom of nocturnal hypoglycemia, or low blood sugar, which can be extremely dangerous if untreated.

-they can experience REM rebound and have unusually vivid, intense dreams.
+Alcohol, nicotine, anti-depressants, and blood pressure medication all suppress REM sleep.
+When people stop using these substances, they can experience REM rebound and have unusually vivid, intense dreams.

 Pregnancy can do a number on your dreaming life.
 Patricia Garfield, PhD, author of Creative Dreaming, explained to WebMD, “There is a greater amount of actual dreaming and dream recall when a woman is pregnant than at any other time during her life.”
 She adds that dreams can say a lot about the pregnancy itself, saying, “The dreams will relate to her condition of pregnancy, the trimester she is in, and what is going on in her body at the time.”

 Garfield suggests that dreaming during pregnancy is affected by three main factors: First, fluctuations in hormones can affect how you dream.
 Second, pregnant women simply sleep a lot, and more sleep means there are more dreams to remember.
 Finally, pregnant women tend to get up more often in the night than other people (because they need to pee, or the baby is moving), and when you wake up frequently, you’re more likely to remember your dreams throughout the night (as opposed to the one you have right before waking in the morning).